 - Resizing & background removal: Not available in the free plan

 - Layers: Like in Photoshop, you can view the different elements in a layers panel.

-- Branding & team features: Plus and Edge plans support design approval and design restrictions, which can be useful when you work with a team.
+- Branding & team features: Plus and Edge plans support design approval and design restrictions, which can be useful when you work with teams.

 - Export options: Download designs as JPG, PNG, PDF, GIF, or MP4.

 Adobe is a pioneer in the field of photo editing and graphic designing.
 Every one of us has at least heard about Photoshop, Illustrator, and Lightroom.

 Compared to these full-fledged applications, Spark is a lightweight and web-based graphic design tool from Adobe.
 You can get it as a standalone subscription or as a part of the Adobe Creative Cloud subscription.

 As I have already mentioned, Adobe Spark is included in the Creative Cloud subscription.
 One of the cheapest options is the Photography Plan, which gives access to Photoshop, Lightroom Classic, and Lightroom.
 In addition to these main applications, you also get access to smaller tools like Adobe XD and Spark.
 The starting price is $9.99/mo.

 Instead, you can get a standalone subscription as well.
 There are three plans:

 - Starter: This free plan is highly restricted and comes with Spark’s watermark on your designs.
 So it is only good for trying out.